7 Green Ways to Treat Spider Bites

 - Rub deodorant on the affected area; this will reduce the itching and irritation that are common symptoms of spider bites.

 Effectively treating a spider bite naturally requires a comprehensive effort.
 To facilitate the healing process, you will want to reduce the inflammation and swelling, neutralize and draw out the poison, and disinfect the bite site to prevent infections.
 Thus, these green tips should be used in conjunction with each other rather than being relied on as a sole treatment method.
+It’s important to remember that the best way to treat a spider bite is to prevent them from ever occuring.
+If you have a spider problem in your home or business, call the spider extermination experts at Green Home Pest for a free quote today!

 $50 OFF INITIAL SERVICE